autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Liquid Newton has fundamental operations for:

 - Transfer: the holder can transfer ownership by sending to another network participant.
+  - Upon receipt of liquid newton the holder becomes a delegator to the associated validator, and has a claim to some staked newton.
-- Unbonding: the holder can unbond stake from a validator and redeem for Newton stake token.
-On unbonding, the Liquid Newton is burned and the bonded stake remains locked for the duration of an [unbonding period](/glossary/#unbonding-period) during which it is not transferrable and remains subject to any slashing penalties applied to the validator in that period.
+- Redemption by unbonding: the holder can unbond stake from a validator and redeem for Newton stake token at any time subject to the unbonding period set for the chain.
+On unbonding:
+  - Liquid Newton is burned for [delegated](/glossary/#delegated) stake unbonding
+  - the bonded stake remains locked for the duration of an [unbonding period](/glossary/#unbonding-period) during which it is not transferrable and remains subject to any [slashing penalties](/glossary/#slashing-penalty) applied to the validator in that period.

 Stake redemption takes place at the end of the epoch in which the unbonding period falls.
 At this point the validator's stake pool is reduced by the unbonded amount and Newton is returned to the staker.

 {{% alert title="Note" %}}It's important to note that Liquid Newton is validator-specific and as such is not 1:1 fungible with Liquid Newton bonded to a different validator.
-A validator may or may not have had slashing penalties applied and the redemption value of Liquid Newton may vary across validators according to their history.{{% /alert %}}
+A validator may or may not have had [slashing penalties](/glossary/#slashing-penalty) applied and the redemption value of Liquid Newton may vary across validators according to their fault slashing history.{{% /alert %}}

 ### Transferring Liquid Newton